RSN is Pleased to Present Hope Week's Esteemed Panel of Speakers

 Lubna Akbany RD, CSR is a Registered Dietitian Nutritionist & Certified Specialist in Renal Nutrition with over 20 years experience, Lubna is a mom, a kidney transplant recipient, and an effective nutrition communicator who loves eating, and cooking delicious food with friends and family while balancing that with good health.
 She quotes “ If I can give you more confidence in your diet, help you keep your kidneys, and give you more time to enjoy your life the way you want, I’ll have done my job.”

-Rafeal Villicana, MD is a Transplant Nephrologist who earned his medical degree from Michigan State University.
+Rafeal Villicana, MD is the Medical Director, Transplant Nephrology at Loma Linda University Health.
+He is a Transplant Nephrologist who earned his medical degree from Michigan State University.
 He completed his internal medicine residency at Mayo Clinic Rochester.
 He subsequently completed Nephrology and Transplant Nephrology fellowships from UCSF.
 He then spent nearly a decade on staff at Cedars Sinai Medical Center.
 His interests include kidney and pancreas transplantation, living kidney donation and ABO /HLA incompatible kidney transplantation.
 He is fluent in Spanish.
 He is an associate professor of Medicine at Loma Linda University.

 Kathy Lester, Esq., Lester Health Law PLLC